 Essentially, that creates for us different types of payment models.

 Cost per View

 Popularly known as cost per impression or cost per mille (CPM), this payment model is used by almost all digital advertising mediums.

 So how does it work?
-You choose a target audience on a platform or decide to show your ad on a website, you only pay for the number of views on your ads.
-The typical cost of impression is predetermined.
-Or you’re given a range on how much it will cost you on average to show your ads to a thousand people.
+You choose a target audience on a platform or decide to show your ad on a website.
+You only pay for the number of views on your ads.
+The typical cost of an impression is predetermined.
+Or you are given a range of how much it will cost you on average to show your ads to a thousand people.

 This is more effective with display and video ads.
-If you use Facebook Ads, Display Ads, or YouTube Ads, you will see cost per impression bidding model.
+If you use Facebook Ads, Display Ads, or YouTube Ads, you will see a cost-per-impression bidding model.

 Cost per Click

 Also known as PPC (pay per click), this is the model where you pay for every click.
 That is, no matter how many times your ad is viewed, you will only be charged when someone clicks on it.